 Receiving approval for SSDI benefits is a lengthy process.
 It can take an average of five months to receive benefits (longer, if you have to go to a hearing).
 The processing for long-term disability can be simplified since it takes a shorter amount of time that is strictly determined based on statute for employer-based plans.
 Many people choose to draw long-term disability benefits while waiting for SSDI approval.

 Long-term disability requires individuals to wait a length of time before receiving benefits.
 This term is known as a waiting period or “elimination period.”
-The waiting period for both New Jersey and Pennsylvania is between seven and fourteen days, depending upon your ability to work.
+This period varies by policy, and can be as short as 7 or as long as 180 days.
+The waiting period for both New Jersey and for short-term benefits may be between seven and fourteen days, depending upon your ability to work.

 Short-term disability plans generally are effective for no longer than 6 months.
 At this point, long-term disability plans can take effect, with coverage lasting from one year to full retirement age (provided that you are still disabled under the plan’s definition of disability).
 In this way, the two different types of plans can work together to extend the amount of time that you can receive benefits.